Leonardo Express - Our Favourite Way to Get from Fiumicino Airport to Rome (2025)

 You can bring a small dog with you (with a certificate of registration with the canine registry) at no extra cost on Leonardo Express, or bring a cat or other small pets inside an appropriate carrier.

-How can I find the Leonardo Express train at Fiumicino Airport?
+Where to find the Leonardo Express train at Fiumicino Airport?

 Reaching the Leonardo Express train platform at Rome Fiumicino Airport (FCO) is straightforward, whether you arrive at Terminal 1 or Terminal 3.

-• From Terminal 3: After collecting your luggage and passing through Customs, follow the yellow signs that say “Train.”
+• From Terminal 3 - After collecting your luggage and passing through Customs, follow the yellow signs that say “Train.”
 Once you reach the escalators on the left, take them up and continue walking for about 4–5 minutes until you arrive at the Leonardo Express platform.

-• From Terminal 1: After exiting Customs, follow the “Train” signs.
+• From Terminal 1 - After exiting Customs, follow the “Train” signs.
 In about a minute, you’ll reach a set of elevators on the right.
 Take the elevator up to Level 2, then continue to follow the signs for trains.
-The total walk from Terminal 1 to the Leonardo Express platform takes about 10 minutes.
+The total walk from Terminal 1 to the Leonardo Express platform takes about 9-10 minutes.

-Readers also loved: 3 Days in Florence
+Readers also love: 3 Days in Florence

 Follow the yellow sign "Train" to reach Leonardo Express platform at Fiumicino AirportFollow the yellow sign "Train" to reach Leonardo Express platform at Fiumicino Airport

-Buying the tickets for the Leonardo Express at the Rome Fiumicino Airport station is super easy.
 You can do this on one of many ticket machines there - by cash or credit card, the process is quick (see the steps here!).

 We love to go to the ticket windows, just a few steps from there.
 We get tickets in a minute - staff speaks English and is helpful.
 After getting your tickets, scan them to access the platform.
 Make sure you validate your tickets prior to boarding the train.